jfinkle00/Inflation_Forecast/README.md

 ## Future Improvements
-- Incorporate more advanced time series models (e.g., LSTM)
+- Incorporate more advanced time series models
 - Hyperparameter tuning with cross-validation
 - Deployment of the model via a dashboard